-Bachelor of Arts, Psychology, St. Cloud State University
+Bachelor of Arts degree in Psychology - St. Cloud State University

-Master of Arts, Counseling and Psychological Services, Saint Mary’s University of Minnesota
+Master of Arts, Counseling and Psychological Services degree - Saint Mary’s University of Minnesota

 Catherine believes seeking help is a sign of strength and readiness for change.
 Building a strong foundation by creating a safe, welcoming space to foster a supportive, therapeutic relationship is an important first step for Catherine.
 Then, helping clients navigate through life’s challenges, exploring problems, discovering potentials, priorities and solutions in an effort to achieve their goals, leading them to a more fulfilling and satisfying life.
 Witnessing people create these meaningful changes has been Catherine’s greatest privilege as a therapist.

-In her free time, Catherine enjoys spending time with her husband and dog, family, traveling, shopping, crafting, hanging out with friends, and spending as much time as she can at their family cabins.
+In her free time, Catherine enjoys spending time with her husband, 2 boys and dog; family, traveling, shopping, crafting, hanging out with friends, and spending as much time as she can at their family cabins.